ronaldomaiacorrea/scrawlr-assessment/README.md

 # Technical assessment

-This is an assessment for job application.
+This is an assessment for a job application.

 ## Getting started